intel-analytics/BigDL-2.x/docs/docs/PythonUserGuide/examples.md

 * [TFNet](https://github.com/intel-analytics/analytics-zoo/tree/master/pyzoo/zoo/examples/tfnet): This example illustrates how to use a pre-trained TensorFlow object detection model to make inferences.
 * [QARanker](https://github.com/intel-analytics/analytics-zoo/tree/master/pyzoo/zoo/examples/qaranker): This example trains and evaluates a KNRM model on WikiQA dataset for ranking.
 * [Distributed TensorFlow](https://github.com/intel-analytics/analytics-zoo/tree/master/pyzoo/zoo/examples/tensorflow/distributed_training): There are several examples to demonstrate how to run distributed TensorFlow and Keras on Spark/BigDL.
-* [Anomaly Detection](https://github.com/intel-analytics/analytics-zoo/tree/master/pyzoo/zoo/examples/anomalydetection): This example illustrates how to detect anomalies on NYC taxi passengers dataset.
+* [Anomaly Detection](https://github.com/intel-analytics/analytics-zoo/tree/master/pyzoo/zoo/examples/anomalydetection): This example illustrates how to use LSTM to detect anomalies on NYC taxi passengers dataset.
 * See [here](../ProgrammingGuide/usercases-overview.md) for more notebooks on user applications and demos.